Schironichi/WFiIS-TI-Project1/README.md

 # WFiIS-TI-Project1

-Ohm's Law web simulation using HTML5 with CSS styles + JavaScript
+Ohm's Law web simulation using HTML5 with CSS styles + JavaScript.

-The project is based on Walter Fendt's [Ohm's Law App](https://www.walter-fendt.de/html5/phen/ohmslaw_en.htm).
 All relevant files have a short commentary in Polish above each of the elements.
 All functions and names of variables in Polish were required by the course coordinator.

-The presentation of the application is available [here](https://ti-proj01-dr.mybluemix.net/static/index.html) \[ 09.02.2022 \].
+## Note

 The [manifest.yml](manifest.yml) file allows to build this project on IBM Cloud.
 The only requirement is adding the application name and calling